mjuvela/ISM/README.md

 (tmp.dsc) used by SOC.

-To deal with the emission from stochastically heated grains, one uses the "GSET" format dust files written by make_dust.py.
+To deal with the emission from stochastically heated grains, one uses "GSET" format dust files written by make_dust.py.
 In addition,
 * A2E_pre.py writes "solver files" for single dust components
 * A2E.py solves emission using these "solver files"
 * A2E_MABU.py can be used to simplify this when a run includes several